PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2020-11-18 22:29:01
 ```

-This quickly yielded a password that allowed me to access the admin page of the site
+This quickly yielded a password that allowed me to access the admin page of the site before I could even continue poking around.

 ### Gaining a foothold
-At this point I was wholy unfamiliar with blogengine but by clicking around, I was able to find an about page that gave me some information about what the service version was and who it was running as.
+I was wholy unfamiliar with blogengine but by clicking around, I was able to find an `about` page that gave me information about what the service version was and who it was running as.
+With this information in hand, I decided to check exploitdb for anything of value.

 ![hackpark blogengine admin](/img/hackpark_http_blogengine.png)

-With this information in hand, I decided to check exploitdb for anything of value.

 ```
 root@kali:~/ctf/exploits# searchsploit blogengine -w